 - a) Each TwB2 area will be assigned upwind and downwind PM10 monitors (not necessarily at the TwB2 Area boundary) to monitor PM10 emissions from the tillage area.
 For a given wind direction, the downwind monitors shall be within 22 degrees (±11.5°) of the upwind monitors.
 Upwind/downwind monitor assignments will be requested by LADWP and approved by the APCO.
 Existing monitors operated by the District may be used as upwind/downwind monitors.
 Additional EPA-approved monitors shall be operated by LADWP, unless mutually agreed otherwise.
 If a monitor is operated by LADWP, its operation and maintenance must follow District procedures and data collection must be incorporated into the District communications network.
-The District reserves the right to audit monitors and monitoring data collected by LADWP to install and operate additional PM10 monitors to adequately monitor the PM10 emissions coming from tilled areas. - b) All PM10 monitoring equipment will be in place as soon as practicable as Shallow Flood areas dry, but no later than the start of tillage activities.
-Failure to deploy PM10 monitoring equipment may result in notices of violation and/or reflood orders from the APCO. - c) Impacts caused by maintenance activities and non-tillage sources shall be excluded from the PM10 data.
-Maintenance activities and non-tillage PM10 sources may include, but are not limited to, adjacent grading and road construction activities, as well as vehicle traffic.
-PM10 monitors should be placed so as to minimize impacts from non-tillage sources.
-The APCO shall have sole authority to determine if monitors have been impacted by maintenance activities and/or non-tillage area sources. - d) When the daily downwind to upwind PM10 concentration difference for any dust event (other than during maintenance activities in the tillage area) exceeds 50 μ g/m3 and there is no evidence to show that the additional downwind PM10 did not come from the TwB2 Area, maintenance will be performed in the tillage area.
+The District reserves the right to audit monitors and monitoring data collected by LADWP.
+The District also reserves the right to install and operate or require the LADWP to install and operate additional PM10 monitors to adequately monitor the PM10 emissions coming from tilled areas. - b) All PM10 monitoring equipment will be in place as soon as practicable as Shallow Flood areas dry, but no later than the start of tillage activities.
+Failure to deploy PM10 monitoring equipment may result in notices of violation and/or reflood orders from the APCO. - c) Impacts caused by maintenance activities and non-tillage sources shall be excluded from the PM{10} data.
+Maintenance activities and non-tillage PM{10} sources may include, but are not limited to, adjacent grading and road construction activities, as well as vehicle traffic.
+PM{10} monitors should be placed so as to minimize impacts from non-tillage sources.
+The APCO shall have sole authority to determine if monitors have been impacted by maintenance activities and/or non-tillage area sources. - d) When the daily downwind to upwind PM10 concentration difference for any dust event (other than during maintenance activities in the tillage area) exceeds 50

+$\mu g/m^3$ and there is no evidence to show that the additional downwind PM ${10}$ did not come from the TwB2 Area, maintenance will be performed in the tillage area.

-- e) The APCO may issue a reflood order if the daily PM{10} difference between the downwind and upwind monitors exceeds 100 μ g/m3. - f) The APCO reserves the right to adjust the above criteria based on supporting data and after consultation with LADWP.
+- e) The APCO may issue a reflood order if the daily PM{10} difference between the downwind and upwind monitors exceeds $100 \, \mu g/m^3$. - f) The APCO reserves the right to adjust the above criteria based on supporting data and after consultation with LADWP.